-1) Dipraglurant IR (PD-LID) - Fair value of CHF 4.1 per share
+1) Dipraglurant IR (PD-LID) - Fair value of CHF 4.2 per share

-In our forecasts for dipraglurant IR, the instant release formulation, we only include peak sales of CHF 900 mn for treating Parkinson's disease levodopa-induced dyskinesia (PD-LID), with a 15% success rate based on positive phase IIa proof-of-concept data reported in March 2012.
+In our forecasts for dipraglurant IR, the immediate release formulation, we only include peak sales of around CHF 900 mn for treating Parkinson's disease levodopa-induced dyskinesia (PD-LID), with a 15% success rate based on positive phase IIa proof-of-concept data reported in March 2012.
 We exclude any value from dipraglurant ER, the extended release formulation, in non-Parkinsonian dystonia due to lack of proof-of-concept in humans.
-We assume Addex will raise sufficient cash to fully develop dipraglurant IR in PD-LID up to phase IIb/III, leading to significant value creation, and then sign on a development and commercialization partner in return for attractive upfront, development and sales milestones (up to CHF 160 mn) and royalty payments (25% on net sales).
-We calculate a risk-adjusted NPV of CHF 75 mn for dipraglurant IR in PD-LID using a WACC of 7.0% (for details see our "Forecasts and Sensitivity Analysis").
+We assume Addex will raise sufficient cash to fully develop dipraglurant IR in PD-LID through one phase III pivotal trial, leading to significant value creation, and then sign on a development and commercialization partner in return for attractive upfront, development and sales milestones (up to CHF 160 mn) and royalty payments (25% on net sales).
+We assume a partner would then perform a second phase III pivotal trial prior to registration.
+We calculate a risk-adjusted NPV of CHF 77 mn for dipraglurant IR in PD-LID using a WACC of 7.0% (for details see our "Forecasts and Sensitivity Analysis").

-2) ADX71149 (undisclosed major CNS indication) - Fair value of CHF 1.2 per share
+2) ADX71149 (epilepsy) - Fair value of CHF 1.2 per share